teambit/docs/docs/overview.md

 ### Is Bit the same as Git?

-Bit loves Git.
-Just like Git, Bit is a distributed tool, so there are lots of similarities between Git workflow and Bit workflow.

-Git is version control for source files.
+Git is a distributed version-control system for tracking changes in source code during software development.
+It can be used to track changes in any set of files.
 Git manages files contents without any reference to their structure of semantics.

+Bit augments Git to control the development of components inside a Git repository, and combines it with their build, testing, versioning and distribution process.
 Bit adds a layer on top of Git that understands the internal structure of the code as components and managing their internal relationships.

 Bit does not require Git to exist in the project, but it can use Git's functionality to perform actions such as code merging.
 Bit should not replace Git in project development.
 The project's code should remain in Git.
 Also, Git should track changes made to components exported to Bit.

 ### Is Bit the same as NPM or Yarn?

-NPM is a software registry and a command line tool (together with Yarn).
-Npm can manage project's packages and dependencies that are built artifacts. assuming that the dependencies are explicitly defined using package.json files.
+Package registries and tools like NPM and Yarn help to manage packages and dependencies that are built artifacts (assuming that the dependencies are explicitly defined using package.json files).

 Bit supports the full life cycle of a component starting from the source code.
 As Bit stems from the source code itself and understands the semantics of each component, the full dependency tree is automatically generated.
-In addition, Bit supports the full life cycle of components: from code changes to building, testing and rendering components.
+In addition, Bit supports the full life cycle of components: from code changes to building, testing and rendering components in isolation.

+Bit manages component dependencies in relation to each component’s dependency graph, in with awareness to code changes made to components.
+For example, you can update a single component inside a repository and only the components dependending on it, without having to update the entire reposiotry’s package version or those of components unaffected by the changes.

-Components built with Bit are published to the NPM registry.
-That means that NPM and Yarn can [install](#install) Bit components like any other package.
+Components built with Bit are published to the package registry in bit.dev.
+This means that NPM and Yarn can [install](#install) Bit components like any other package.
 The only requirement is that the .npmrc configuration has a reference to the @bit scope name.
 The registry configuration tells NPM and Yarn where to find Bit components.

 ### Is Bit the same as Storybook?

-Storybook is a fantastic aid tool for components development.
-Storybook display stories that demonstrate the use of components built in the application.
-Storybook is unaware of the exact semantics of each component.
+Storybook is a fantastic aid tool for visually developing components in simulated isolation and creating visual documentation for components based on their stories.

-Bit goes beyond Storybook and focuses on the components development lifecycle itself, including rendering.

-Bit.dev components showcase goes beyond a storybook static site.
-Each component exported to Bit cloud is available for display and searching tools exist to find components not only by name, but by tagging, size, dependencies and more.
-On  bit.dev, developers can build live examples on the fly, without modifying the project's code.

-Components that are published on bit.dev are also ready for use.
-You can pick any component you like and just add it to your project.
-Just install, and it there for you to work with.
+Bit facilitates a shared component ecosystem, from the development and distribution of components from a repository to collaboration and management across different projects.
+It manages components at the source-code level through their entire lifecycle, including the encapsulation of components and their dependencies as standalone units, the building and testing of components in isolation, the versioning and publishing of components, paralleling the development of components across multiple repositories etc. Through bit.dev the actual components, as managed units of ready-to-run code, are also visualized and can be discovered through advanced features such as component search, labels, filters (bundle-size, dependencies etc) and more.
+Components can also be directly consumed

+Storybook and Bit can live separately or side by side.
+For example, Bit can be used to isolate, build, test and publish multiple components from a repository.
+Storybook can provide the visual development environment for the component prototyping, to create examples which can also be leveraged as part of the component discovery experience in bit.dev.